MethodAtlas

 Journal of the Royal Statistical Society: Series BDOI: 10.1111/rssb.12348

-Cinelli and Hazlett developed a modern framework for sensitivity analysis based on partial R-squared measures, extending the omitted variable bias formula.
+Cinelli and Hazlett develop a modern framework for sensitivity analysis based on partial R-squared measures, extending the omitted variable bias formula.
 Their approach allows researchers to benchmark the strength of hypothetical confounders against observed covariates, making sensitivity analysis more interpretable.

 Oster, E. (2019).
 Unobservable Selection and Coefficient Stability: Theory and Evidence.